 “Depending on the depth of the burn and the layers that have been affected, burns are divided into 1st, 2nd and 3rd degree,” explains Dr. Ioannis Dalianoudis, Plastic Surgeon and Scientific Director of Advanced Plastic Surgery.

-Depending on their depth, burns are divided into 3 categories:
+Depending on their depth and the layers of skin affected, burns are divided into 3 categories:

-- First degree: the damage extends only to the upper layer of the skin (eg burns from sunlight)
+The damage extends only to the uppermost layer of the skin (e.g. sunburns).
+These are superficial burns affecting only the epidermis.

-Another way to distinguish burns are into superficial (corresponding to those of first and second degree) and subdermal (Third degree).
+Another way of dividing burns is into epidermal (corresponding to those of grade A and B) and subcutaneous (grade C).

-- Conservative treatment: Cover of burns with Vaseline gauzes, to protect the wound from infection and pain relief.
+Covering the burns with petroleum jelly gauze to protect the wound from infection and relieve pain.

-- Surgery: Rehabilitation of burns using skin grafts from other parts of the body.
-It may take several operations to fully restore the damage.
+Repairing the burns using skin grafts taken from other parts of the body.
+More than one operation may be needed to fully repair the lesions.